NordicSemiconductor/zcbor/README.md

 Restrictions can be on type, on content (e.g. values/sizes of ints or strings), and repetition (e.g. the number of members in a list).
 The generated code will validate the input (i.e. the structure if encoding, or the payload for decoding), which means that it will check all the restriction set in the CDDL description, and fail if a restriction is broken.

-The cbor librarie do most of the actual translation and moving of bytes, and the validation of values.
+The cbor libraries do most of the actual translation and moving of bytes, and the validation of values.

 Build system
 ------------